 They are looking for success stories from competition agencies, other public bodies or civil society that demonstrate the tangible results of competition advocacy regarding:

-- Competition agencies, sector regulators and other government and non-government bodies promoting competition policy are welcome to apply;
+- Competition agencies, sector regulators and other government bodies and non-governmental organizations promoting competition policy are welcome to apply.

 Submissions will undergo a rigorous assessment of the following criteria: